Assignment valuation

 In economics, assignment valuation is a kind of a utility function on sets of items.
-It was introduced by Shapley and further studied by Lehmann, Lehmann and Nisan, who use the term OXS valuation.
+It was introduced by Shapley and further studied by Lehmann, Lehmann and Nisan, who use the term OXS valuation (not to be confused with XOS valuation).
 Fair item allocation in this setting was studied by Benabbou, Chakraborty, Elkind, Zick and Igarashi.

 Assignment valuations correspond to preferences of groups.
 In each group, there are several individuals; each individual attributes a certain numeric value to each item.
 The assignment-valuation of the group to a set of items S is the value of the maximum weight matching of the items in S to the individuals in the group.

 The assignment valuations are a subset of the submodular valuations.

 Example

 Suppose there are three items and two agents who value the items as follows:

 Then the assignment-valuation v corresponding to the group {Alice,George} assigns the following values: